GREENHOUSE GAS (GHG) PROTOCOL

 Scope 1.
 Direct emissions of greenhouse gases

 Direct emissions come from sources that are owned or controlled by the company.
 They include direct emission focal points from energy generation facilities (fuel consumption), emissions from non-generation facilities (storage of gas and sludge drying), fugitive emissions of methane (CH4) (storage and transport of natural gas), fugitive emissions of hexafluoride (SF6) in distribution networks, fuel consumption in buildings and emissions from mobile combustion sources, associated with road transport of employees with fleet vehicles for work purposes.

 Scope 2.
 Indirect emissions of greenhouse gases by energy

 Includes the emissions associated with the generation of electricity acquired and consumed by the company: consumption of auxiliary energy when shutting down thermal, renewable and nuclear power plants, associated with pumping operations in hydroelectric power plants and consumption of electricity in buildings and emissions associated with network losses.

 To calculate CO2, the mix emission factor of the respective country is applied.
 The latest information from the following institutions was used: Red Eléctrica España (Spain), DEFRA (UK), U.S. Energy Information Administration (USA), SEMARNAT (Mexico) and Ministério da Ciência, Tecnologia e Inovação (Brazil).

 Scope 3.
 Other indirect emissions

-Correspond to the remaining indirect emissions, which are a result of the company's activities, but occur at sources that are neither owned nor controlled thereby: transportation of acquired fuel, transportation of employees for business purposes (hire vehicles and personal vehicles, planes, trains, and ferries), emissions from the supplier chain and emissions from employee commutting.
+Correspond to the remaining indirect emissions, which are a result of the company's activities, but occur at sources that are neither owned nor controlled thereby: Emissions associated with the energy purchased for sale to final costumer, transportation of acquired fuel, transportation of employees for business purposes (hire vehicles and personal vehicles, planes, trains, and ferries), emissions from the supplier chain and emissions from employee commutting.

 The mix emission factor of the respective country is used for this calculation.
 The latest information from the following institutions was used: Red Eléctrica España (Spain), DEFRA (UK), U.S. Energy Information Administration (USA), SEMARNAT (Mexico) and Ministério da Ciência, Tecnologia e Inovação (Brazil).